What We Do

 Mitigating natural disasters.

 Sand is extremely valuable for its use in flood mitigation.
 New Orleans is especially vulnerable to tropical storms because it lies below sea level, is losing its protective coast, and is located off the Gulf of Mexico where storms are common.
 As a result, New Orleans constantly experiences flooding that inflicts expensive damage to homes and businesses.
-Our recycled sand is used to fill sandbags that function to protect vulnerable areas.
+We use our recycled sand to fill sandbags that function to protect vulnerable areas.

 Sandbags are also vital for levee maintenance because they can be used to prevent overflow, manipulate the direction of water flow, absorb seepage, and for structural fortification.
 Our sand is sourced sustainably — not mined and extracted from our public commons — and donated or sold to those in need of this critical resource.